TacBuild/tac-sdk/README.md

   - **`amount`**: Amount of Assets to transfer.

 > **Note:** If you don't specify assets this will mean sending any data (contract call) to evmTargetAddress.
----

 #### **Returns**

 - **`Promise<TransactionLinker>`**:
-  - A `TransactionLinker` object for tracking the transaction status during cross chain.
+  - A `TransactionLinker` object for linking TON transaction and crosschain operation as well as for tracking crosschain operation status
----

 #### **Possible exceptions**

 - **`ContractError`**: contract for given jetton is not deployed on TVM side.
 - **`AddressError`**: invalid token address provided.

----

 #### **Functionality**